-- Upgraded structured wiring throughout that can handle a souped-up Internet connection and other tech revolutions.
+- Upgraded structured wiring throughout that can handle a souped-up internet connection and other tech developments.
 Handy if you telecommute.

 - Plywood sheathing behind drywall and tile in bathrooms.
 These sheets of plywood let you attach grab bars anywhere without hunting for studs.

 Grab bars aren’t just for our later years.
-They’re also good for kids and aching weekend warriors who need a little help getting into and out of a tub.
+They’re also good for kids and aching weekend warriors who need a little help getting in and out of a tub.

 - An addition.
 If you can site your home to accommodate a bigger footprint later, plan to run conduit through exterior walls for future electrical and plumbing needs.